gini/gini-pay-bank-sdk-ios/Documentation/sections/Documentation.md

 ## Example apps

-A banking example app demonstrates how to integrate the Gini Pay Bank SDK.
+The banking example app demonstrates how to integrate the Gini Pay Bank SDK.
 In order to run the app, clone the repo and run `pod install` from the Example directory first.
 To inject your API credentials into the Bank example app you need to add your credentials to `Example/Bank/Credentials.pllist`.